Black Like Me: Reaction

 After his book was published, Griffin received many letters of support.
 He said they helped him understand the experience.
 Griffin received very few hostile letters.

 Griffin became a national celebrity for a time.
 In a 1975 essay included in later editions of the book, he recounted encountering hostility and threats to him and his family in his hometown of Mansfield, Texas.
 He moved to Mexico for a number of years for safety.

-In 1964, while stopped with a flat tire in Mississippi, Griffin was assaulted by a group of white men and beaten with chains, an assault attributed to the book.
-It took five months to recover from the injuries.
+In 1964, while stopped with a flat tire in Mississippi, Griffin was assaulted by a group of white men and beaten with chains.
+The assailants' motivation was attributed to the book.
+It took Griffin five months to recover from his injuries.

 Precedent

 Journalist Ray Sprigle of the Pittsburgh Post-Gazette had undertaken a similar project more than a decade earlier.
-In May 1948, Sprigle disguised himself as a black man and traveled in the Deep South for a month with black Atlanta political and social leader John Wesley Dobbs, a guide provided by the NAACP.
-In August Sprigle wrote a series of 21 articles under the title "I Was a Negro in the South for 30 Days," which was syndicated in 14 newspapers including the New York Herald Tribune.
-Sprigle's newspaper articles formed the basis of his 1949 book In the Land of Jim Crow.
-Bill Steigerwald goes into great detail about Sprigle's undercover trip and the impact his series had on the country in his 2017 book 30 Days a Black Man.

 Publication history

 Sepia Magazine financed the project in exchange for the right to print the account first as a series of articles, which it did under the title Journey into Shame.